Code-Institute-Submissions/Markpm-code-boxing-quizzard2_NovResub/README.md

   * The Question Area container opens once the submit button and start button is click by the online user.
   * The user has three choices, if click by the user it will increment the score in the score area.
-  * Once the user clicks the any button the border color and question will transform into #be2d2d color effect.
+  * Once the user clicks any button the border color and question will transform into #be2d2d color effect.

   ![question_container](/assets/images/question_container.png)